owncloud-archive/documentation/admin_manual/configuration_server/caching_configuration.rst

 Restart your Web server, add the appropriate entries to your ``config.php``, and refresh your ownCloud admin page.
-This example uses APCu for the local cache, Memcached as the distributed memcache, and lists all the servers in the shared cache pool with their port numbers::
+This example uses APCu for the local cache, Memcached as the distributed memory cache, and lists all the servers in the shared cache pool with their port numbers::

  'memcache.local' => '\OC\Memcache\APCu',